Cold Brew Concentrate Recipe Featured

 Since cold brewing extracts flavors slowly and gradually, the quality of your beans plays a significant role in determining the final flavor.
 I always recommend sourcing freshly roasted whole coffee beans from reliable roasters or your local coffee shop, so you know the exact roast date.

-You are technically putting 20+ hours of work into the brew, so don’t ruin it with bad ingredients.
-Low-quality beans will result in a dull, stale-tasting cold brew; Using fresh beans also ensures that you’re obtaining more natural oils, aromas, and nutrients from the coffee.
+Low-quality beans will result in a dull, stale-tasting cold brew, while using freshly roasted beans ensures that you’re obtaining more natural oils, aromas, and nutrients from the coffee.

 The choice of roast level also has a direct impact on your cold brew’s taste profile: